 The Company applied for exemptions granted under IFRS 1 First-time Adoption of International Financial Reporting Standards endorsed by the FSC.
 Upon the Company's initial adoption of the above standards, its unrealized revaluation increments and cumulative translation adjustments under shareholders' equity had been reclassified to retained earnings at the adoption date.
 In accordance with Rule No. 1010012865 issued by the FSC on April 6, 2012, an increase in retained earnings, due to the first-time adoption of the IFRSs endorsed by the FSC, shall be reclassified as a special reserve during earnings distribution.
 However, when the adjusted retained earnings, due to the first-time adoption of the IFRSs endorsed by the FSC, are insufficient for the appropriation of special reserve at the transition date, the Company may appropriate a special reserve equals the amount of increase in retained earnings.
-Upon the use, disposal, or reclassification of its related assets, the Company may reverse the special reserve were both \$131,650.
+Upon the use, disposal, or reclassification of its related assets, the Company may reverse the special reserve proportionately.
+As of December 31, 2024 and 2023, the special reserve were both \$131,650.